devleaks/cockpitdecks-docs/docs/Usage.md

 cockpitdecks-cli --demo
 ```

 In this mode, Cockpitdecks will start a single web deck.
-Head for the index web page as specified in the `config.yaml` environment file.
+Head for the index web page as specified in the `environ.yaml` environment file (`APP_HOST`).

 ![[demo-deck-list.png]]